SebastianBitsch/tennis-court-tracker/README.md

 Simple deep learning based court tracking from a single camera broadcast.
 The main model is a CNN model based on the [TrackNet](https://arxiv.org/abs/1907.03698) architecture.
 The model predicts a heatmap over the corner points of the court which are then postprocessed to find the point coordinates from which the homography matrix can be constructed.

 ## Results
+For a more comprehensive demo see [this video](https://youtu.be/0OSVb9aRtk8?si=XEevofPiD7iMibOt) where the general outline of the method is explained and some more video demos are included.

 #### 16 examples of different frames
 <img width="884" alt="grid" src="https://github.com/SebastianBitsch/tennis-court-tracker/assets/72623007/9188e7f2-84d0-40da-b327-d1baf7756168">